edwardgurney/pizza-burger-sports-bar/README.md

 ## **Fixed Bugs**

   * Some improvement was made to the alignment of the text in the header from 930px.
-  * The book a table heading was fixed to align center, previoulsy this wasn;t happening.
+  * The book a table heading was fixed to align center, previoulsy this wasn't happening.

 ## **Deployment**